najuaircrack/AKRP-V5/readme.md

 ## About All Kerala Roleplay

 **All Kerala Roleplay (AKRP)** is a regional roleplay community founded in Kerala, India.
-Focused on realism and creative roleplay scenarios, AKRP provided a stable and immersive multiplayer experience using the SA-MP engine.
+Focused on realism and creative roleplay scenarios, AKRP provided a stable and immersive multiplayer experience using the open.mp-server.

 - **Founder**: SHAZ
 - **Lead Developer**: NAJU (najuaircrack)